Bllq21/emailSignatureCreator/README.md

 ## Adding Templates

+Templates should be **1814 × 602 pixels** for best results.
+Text positioning and scaling are calculated relative to this reference size.

 1. Log in as admin (`/adminlogin`)
 2. Upload a PNG/JPG template image
 3. Set it as the active template